Overview

 Note

-When updating Instance Pool properties related to its managed Compute instances (e.g. template, type, storage volume size etc.), the new value will be taken into account only for newly created members.
-Current instances won’t be affected by the change, meaning they will need to be destroyed manually so that the Instance Pool manager could replace it with “up-to-date” versions.
+When updating Instance Pool properties related to its managed Compute instances (such as template, type or storage volume size), the new value will be taken into account only for newly created instances.
+Current instances in the pool will not be affected by the change.
+These instances will need to be destroyed manually, so that the Instance Pool manager can replace them with up-to-date versions.

 Note

-In the event of an Instance Pool down-scaling, the excess of managed Compute instances are deleted starting with the oldest ones.
-This feature can be leveraged to quickly recycle the Instance Pool members by temporarily scaling up the size of the pool to double its size, and once the new Compute instances are operational – scale down the pool to its original size to automatically get rid of the stale Compute instances.
+In the event an Instance Pool scales down, the excess managed Compute instances are deleted, starting with the oldest instances.
+This feature can be used to quickly recycle the Instance Pool members by temporarily scaling up the size of the pool to double its size, and after the new Compute instances are operational, scale down the pool to its original size to automatically delete the stale Compute instances.

 Delete an Instance Pool